jugomo/key_locker_macos/README.md

 - The unlock password is never stored in plaintext: it's salted and hashed (SHA-256) into the Keychain.

+## Matrix rain effect

+An optional full-screen "Matrix code" rain animation can play in the background while the lock is engaged (until the unlock prompt is brought up, which always takes over).
+Configure it from **Settings…**:

+- **Show matrix code when locked** turns the effect on/off.
+- Background: solid black, or the real desktop showing through a blur mask (same look as the unlock scrim) in either of two opacities.

+While locked, a quick Cmd tap (not held to the 3s unlock threshold) cycles through these backgrounds live, plus an "off" state, without needing to open Settings.

+The same animation is also available, independent of the lock, from the menu bar's **View Code** item: a harmless full-screen preview with no password involved.
+A passive (listen-only) event tap watches for Cmd (to cycle background styles) and Esc (to close); everything else passes through untouched to whatever app is in front, since -- unlike the real lock -- this never blocks input.

 ## Menu bar

-Click the lock icon for a menu with:
+The menu bar icon itself shows lock state (open/closed padlock).
+Click it for a menu with:

 - **Activate Lock** Engages the lock.
 If no password has been set yet, you'll get a warning instead and the lock will *not* activate.
+- **View Code** / **Stop Code View** Toggles the Matrix-rain preview (see above) without locking anything; the title flips depending on whether it's currently showing.
-- **Set Unlock Password…** Set or change the password used to unlock.
+- **Settings…** Set or change the unlock password, and configure the Matrix rain effect.
 - **About KeyLocker…** The standard macOS About panel, with copyright credit.
-- **Quit KeyLocker** Quits the app (only reachable while unlocked, since the lock blocks clicks on the menu bar too).
+- **Quit** Quits the app (only reachable while unlocked, since the lock blocks clicks on the menu bar too).

 ## Building